Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Summary

 \section{Summary}

-We have investigated a minimal two-dimensional binary mixture model of a superionic conductor to disentangle three intertwined ingredients of fast ion transport—\emph{sublattice melting}, \emph{anharmonicity}, and \emph{dynamic heterogeneity}—and to clarify how density governs their emergence.
-The model captures selective sublattice melting within a chemically agnostic, coarse-grained framework.
+We have investigated a minimal two-dimensional binary mixture model of a superionic conductor to disentangle three intertwined ingredients of fast ion transport-\emph{sublattice melting}, \emph{dynamical heterogeneity}, and \emph{anharmonicity}-and to clarify how the density governs their emergence.
+The 2D~NAP model captures selective sublattice melting within a chemically neutral, coarse-grained framework.
 Host (H) particles interact via short-range steric repulsion, forming a rigid lattice, whereas carrier (C) particles interact through much softer, long-range Wigner-type forces that promote collective delocalization.
-This asymmetry in interaction range naturally produces distinct melting temperatures for the two sublattices, enabling a selective carrier-melting phase where the host remains ordered while the carrier sublattice becomes fluidlike (Fig.~\ref{fig:fig1}).
-Brownian dynamics was used for equilibration, followed by long microcanonical molecular-dynamics simulations to capture intrinsic dynamics (see Materials and Methods).
+This asymmetry in interaction range naturally produces distinct melting temperatures for the two sublattices, enabling a selective carrier-melting phase where the host remains ordered while the carrier sublattice becomes fluid-like (Fig.~\ref{fig:fig1}).
+Brownian dynamics was used for equilibration, followed by long microcanonical molecular dynamics simulations to capture intrinsic dynamics (see ``Materials and Methods'').